LLNL/HPCCEA/2022/flux/flux_tutorial.md

 ## Configuring flux-security
 >Job requests are signed using a library provided by flux-security.
 This ensures authenticity.
 This library reads configuration from /usr/local/etc/flux/security/conf.d/*.toml.

-View the following file:
+View the following file
 `cat /usr/local/etc/flux/security/conf.d/sign.toml`

-Ensure it looks like the content below:
+Ensure it looks like the content below
 ```
 # Job requests should be valid for 2 weeks
 # Use munge as the job request signing mechanism